Doxuno

 CONSENT ORDERS

-The Parties acknowledge that, for property settlement provisions to be fully enforceable and binding in Australia, it is advisable to apply to the Federal Circuit and Family Court of Australia for Consent Orders under the Family Law Act 1975 (Cth) s.
-79 (property) and Part VII (parenting).
-Until such Consent Orders are obtained, this Agreement operates as a Binding Financial Agreement (BFA) under the Family Law Act 1975 (Cth) ss.
-90C and 90G provided that each Party has received independent legal advice and the Agreement is signed by both Parties and their respective solicitors.
+The Parties acknowledge that, for property-settlement provisions to be fully enforceable and binding in Australia, it is advisable to apply to the Federal Circuit and Family Court of Australia for Consent Orders under the Family Law Act 1975 (Cth) s.
+79 (property under Part VIII) and Part VII (parenting).
+Until such Consent Orders are obtained, this Agreement operates as a Binding Financial Agreement (BFA) under the relevant Part VIIIA (married) or Part VIIIAB Division 5 (de facto), provided that each Party has received independent legal advice and the Agreement is signed by both Parties and their respective solicitors.
 The Parties agree to cooperate in filing any application for Consent Orders within ninety (90) days of the execution of this Agreement.

 MUTUAL RELEASE